 The Black German Shepherd is often misunderstood.
 They are frequently assumed to be mutts — a mixed breed dog — and some people believe that they have physical or temperament-related problems too.

-In reality, they are fantastic dogs, who aren’t really that much different than standard German Shepherds.
+In reality, Black GSDs are fantastic family dogs, who aren’t really that much different than standard German Shepherds.

 Black German Shepherds are nothing more than typical German Shepherds with a genetic mutation that turns their coats black.

 They also exhibit a few other physical differences that distinguish them from their typically colored counterparts, but they are all members of the same dog breed.